Why people leave MailerLite

 ActiveCampaign: $79/month (best automation)

 Note: Some platforms charge per email (Brevo) while others charge per subscriber.
 Compare based on your actual usage patterns.
-See our pricing page for Sequenzy details.
+See our pricing page for Sequenzy details, and use our email ROI calculator to model the financial impact.

 When MailerLite is still the right choice